 Under the Cabot Corporation 2015 Directors' Stock Compensation Plan (the "Directors' Stock Plan"), each non-employee director is eligible to receive each calendar year shares of Cabot common stock as part of his or her compensation for services to be performed in that year.
-For calendar year 2017, each non-employee director whose term of office continued after the 2017 Annual Meeting of Stockholders received an award of shares having a grant date value as close as possible to \$110,000 (2,052 shares).
-Lydia W. Thomas, who retired at the 2017 Annual Meeting, received a pro-rated grant of 513 shares.
-The closing price of our common stock on January 13, 2017, the date such shares were granted, was \$53.61.
-Upon his election to the Board on September 8, 2017, Mr. Morrow received a pro-rated grant of 700 shares as compensation for his services as a non-employee director to be performed in 2017.
-The closing price of our common stock on September 8, 2017 was \$52.41.
+For calendar year 2018, each non-employee director whose term of office continued after the 2018 Annual Meeting of Stockholders received an award of shares having a grant date value as close as possible to \$110,000 (1,636 shares).
+Roderick C.G.
+MacLeod, who retired at the 2018 Annual Meeting, received a pro-rated grant of 409 shares.
+The closing price of our common stock on January 12, 2018, the date such shares were granted, was \$67.24.
+Upon her election to the Board effective January 18, 2018, Dr. Arnold received a grant of 1,654 shares as compensation for her services as a non-employee director to be performed in calendar 2018.
+The closing price of our common stock on January 18, 2018 was \$66.51.
+Upon his election to the Board on September 13, 2018, Mr. Wilson received a pro-rated grant of 586 shares as compensation for his services as a non-employee director to be performed in calendar 2018.
+The closing price of our common stock on September 13, 2018 was \$62.61.